Comments on Global Symmetries and Anomalies of $5d$ SCFTs: Introduction

 Possibly the simplest example where the above symmetry enhancement is realized is the five-dimensional $\cN=1$ gauge theory consisting of a single $SU(2)$ vector multiplet.
 This should be thought of as the weakly-coupled description obtained by triggering a flavor mass deformation of a $5d$ SCFT with a $\mf{su}(2)_I$ conserved flavor current multiplet, and was first identified in \cite{Seiberg:1996bd, Morrison:1996xf, Douglas:1996xp}.
 This SCFT is typically referred to as $E_1$ SCFT or simply $\cT_{E_1}$.
 The basic idea is that $SU(2)$ super Yang--Mills theory has a conserved $U(1)_I$ current and that additional fermionic zero modes in the background of an instanton generate the remaining $\mf{su}(2)_I$ broken currents multiplets.
 This picture is further confirmed by supersymmetric localization computations \cite{Kim:2012gu} and analysis of the instanton Hilbert series \cite{Cremonesi:2015lsa}.

 In addition to its instantonic symmetry, a pure $SU(2)$ gauge theory also admits a $\bZ\one_2$ $1$-form symmetry, in the terminology of \cite{Gaiotto:2014kfa}.
 The charged object is a Wilson line in the fundamental representation of $SU(2)$.
-This theory has a mixed finite order 't Hooft anomaly between the $U(1)\zero_I$ and $\bZ\one_2$ of the (schematic) form \cite{BenettiGenolini:2020doj}: \be 2\pi \ii \frac{1}{4} \int_{\cM_5} \cA_I \, {\cP(\cB)}\ec \ee where $\cA_I$ and $\cB$ are background gauge fields for $U(1)_I\zero$ and $\bZ\one_2$, respectively, and $\cP$ is the Pontryagin square.
+This theory has a mixed finite order 't Hooft anomaly between the $U(1)\zero_I$ and $\bZ\one_2$ encoded in the six-dimensional theory \cite{BenettiGenolini:2020doj}: \be A_6[\cA_I, \cB] = \exp \left( 2\pi \ii \frac{1}{4} \int_{\cY_6} c_1(\cA_I) \cup \cP(\cB) \right) \ec \ee where $c_1(\cA_I)$ is the first Chern class for the $U(1)\zero_I$ bundle whose background gauge field we denote by $\cA_I$, $\cP(\cB)$ is the Pontryagin square of the background gauge field $\cB$ for $\Z_2\one$, and $\partial \cY_6 = \cM_5$.
 In the supersymmetric context, one could consider the idea that $\bZ\one_2$ is not just an emergent IR symmetry of the pure $SU(2)$ gauge theory but rather a symmetry of the original $\cT_{E_1}$ SCFT.
 This is supported by recent string theory constructions in \cite{Morrison:2020ool, Albertini:2020mdx}.
 Then, assuming that $\bZ_2\one$ is not emergent, one has to find a supersymmetric RG flow which is consistent with the 't Hooft anomaly \eqref{schematically}.
 This requires that the non-abelian flavor symmetry group of $\cT_{E_1}$ is $SO(3)_I\zero$, a fact also emphasized in the recent paper \cite{Apruzzi:2021vcu}, and that the theory has a mixed 't Hooft anomaly between $SO(3)_I\zero$ and $\Z_2\one$ \cite{BenettiGenolini:2020doj}.
 In this paper we will examine further implications of this proposal.